Protecting Your Precious Teeth

 The cavity has progressed significantly, and most of the tooth is lost, leaving only the root.

-Even if extraction is necessary due to difficulty in preservation, there is a possibility of compensating for the lost area by methods such as "tooth transplantation," which involves moving other teeth like wisdom teeth, or "orthodontics" to move teeth.
+Even if extraction is necessary due to difficulty in preservation, there is a possibility of compensating for the lost area by methods such as "tooth transplantation," which involves moving other teeth like wisdom teeth, or orthodontic procedures to move teeth..

 Please consult us before considering implants or bridges that require significant healthy tooth reduction.